March 25, 2025

 • Received Permit Masuk approval letter: January 2025

-• Obtained Permit Masuk certificate and PR passport stamp from Immigration: February 2025
+• Obtained Permit Masuk and PR stamp at Putrajaya Immigration: February 2025

-• Applied for Red IC at JPN: February 2025
+• Applied for Red IC at Putrajaya JPN: February 2025

 Links to detailed posts of each stage of my PR application: